PLM Technology

 Where MES Lives in the Gap

 Neither PLM nor ERP knows the shop-floor sequence.
 PLM stops at design intent — what the product is and how it changes.
 ERP stops at the work order — what to make, when, with what materials, against what financial transaction.
-The actual execution on the line — which station, which operator, which torque spec, which inspection, which serialization, with which traceability — is what MES is built to handle, and it executes against the routing the mBOM defines.
+The actual execution on the line — which station, which operator, which torque spec, which inspection, which serialization, with which traceability — is what MES (Manufacturing Execution System) is built to handle, and it executes against the routing the mBOM defines.
+For a direct comparison of MES against PLM and where their responsibilities diverge, see MES vs PLM.

 When This Matters in Practice